EnzoNMigliano/Black-Lives-Matter-and-Social-Justice/README.md

 **How?**

-Our team collected more than 2gb worth of data from different reliable sources such as
+Our team collected more than 2gb worth of data from different reliable sources such as:

- - governmental data (e.g., data.gov)
+ - Governmental data (e.g., data.gov).

- - news papers (e.g., Whashington Post)
+ - News papers (e.g., Whashington Post).

- - reliable private istitutions (e.g., Google, Twitter).
+ - Reliable private istitutions (e.g., Google, Twitter).

  The data was utilized for our different staticals analisys ranging from descriptive to predictive analytics, as well as good visualizations of the problems.